vron/compute/README.md

 # Get started
 Due to the complicated dependencies the tool is easiest to use through docker.
 If you want to run and use it locally please refer to the source code.
+Note that Windows and macOS are supported, but not through the docker file.

-To simply use this project to generate a go package from a compute shader such that you can import and use it directly, the easiest is to run it through docker (only supported on Linux for now, see TODO below):
+To simply use this project to generate a go package from a compute shader such that you can import and use it directly, the easiest is to run it through docker (only supported on Linux for now, see TODO below, also the image is huge - could probably be slimmed down a bit, but ut must include llvm, rust, go etc. etc.):

-1. Ensure you have a a folder 'data' in your current directory and your shader in that dir.
+1. Cd into the directory with your shader file (*.comp file)

+2. Run:

-    docker run -v $(pwd)/data:/data vron/compute your_shader.comp
+    docker run -v $(pwd):/data vron/compute your_shader.comp

-Unless you get errors (try with a simple shader first) you should have both the C and the go library generated inside the data folder.
+Unless you get errors (try with a simple shader first) you should have both the C and the go library wrapper generated.

- - kernel.go
- - kernel.a
- - shared.h

 For an example of using compute to generate a package, including how to call it please see github.com/vron/computeexample